flatironinstitute/CaImAn/README-cuda.md

 become available for both of these as conda-forge evolves.

 # Use
 The CUDA codepaths will only be active if the needed libraries are installed on your system.
 Otherwise non-CUDA codepaths will be active (even if CUDA is requested in our code).

-demo_motion_correction-cuda.ipynb demonstrates use of CUDA in CaImAn.

-Outside of that code, the following functions have been extended with a use_cuda flag (defaults to false) that if set true will use CUDA for FFT computation (if the needed libraries are involved):
+The following functions have been extended with a use_cuda flag (defaults to false) that if set true will use CUDA for FFT computation (if the needed libraries are involved):